graphql-cats/graphql-cats/README.md

 ### Repository format

 `scenarios` folder contains a set of `*.yaml` and `*.graphql` files.
 Every subfolder represents a particular part of GraphQL specification.
-`*.yaml` files contain scenarios with a list of test cases. `*.graphql` files contain IDL schema definitions that are used in some of the scenarios (they are explicitly referenced).
+`*.yaml` files contain scenarios with a list of test cases. `*.graphql` files contain SDL schema definitions that are used in some of the scenarios (they are explicitly referenced).

 ### Scenario File Format